PrimeTimeTran/next-blog/data/blog/system-design-auditing.md

 ### 6. Define API for resources

-We need an example API which'll be accessed by consumers of our API.
+Create an entrypoint API which'll be accessed by users of the system.
+In this case [REST](https://developer.mozilla.org/en-US/docs/Glossary/REST).

 ```ts
 // ./server/api/index.get.ts